 How to Avoid Paying Capital Gains Tax on Gold?

-Many investors choose to invest in smaller unit gold coins or smaller gold bullion bars in order to pay no CGT, or as little CGT as possible when selling their gold bullion.
+Many investors choose to invest in smaller unit gold coins or smaller bars in order to pay no CGT, or as little CGT as possible when selling.
 This can be avoided or minimised by part selling bullion over more than one financial year.
-For example if an investor brought £60,000 of gold coins in 2009 which later in 2011 were worth £80,000, instead of realising the full £20,000 profit right away, the investor could sell half the coins in 2011 for a £10,000 tax free profit and sell the remaining gold coins in another financial year.
+For example, if an investor brought £60,000 of gold coins in 2012 which later in 2014 were worth £80,000, instead of realising the full £20,000 profit right away, the investor could sell half the coins in 2014 for a £11,000 tax free profit and sell the remaining gold coins in another financial year.
 However, please be aware and take into consideration the gold price is constantly changing so the remaining gold coins could be worth less (or more) within another financial year.
-This is a problem that is unlikely to be an issue when realising the value of silver bullion due to the substantially lower unit prices associated with silver bars and coins.
+This is a problem that is unlikely to be an issue when realising the value of silver due to the substantially lower unit prices associated with silver bars and coins.

 Buy CGT Free British Gold Coins

 Despite British gold coins attracting a slightly higher premium than krugerrands, it is advised most UK investors buy gold sovereigns and half sovereigns for smaller units, and gold Britannia coins for larger 1 oz units.
 Both British gold coins are Capital Gains Tax exempt and offer the ultimate flexibility for investors.